Zero-Shot Neural Architecture Search with Weighted Response Correlation: Related Work

 There are also some potential proxies from other fields for training-free architecture estimation.
 Euclidean norm of parameters (PNorm) and Euclidean norm of parameter gradients (PGNorm) are the simplest saliency metrics for parameter pruning.
 We use the sum of Euclidean norms of all parameters or parameter gradients for architecture estimation.
 Barlow Twins loss (BT) \cite{BarlowTwins} can measure the cross-correlation matrix between the outputs of two identical networks fed with distorted versions of a sample.
 We use Barlow Twins loss multiplied by -1 as a training-free proxy.
 Bundle entropy (BndlEnt) \cite{BundleEntropy} is proposed to measure the sample conflict in each layer.
 We use the average value of bundle entropies for all network layers as a training-free proxy.
 Layer-wise dynamical isometry (LyrDynIso) \cite{LyrDynIsometry} is defined as the singular values of the Jacobian matrix $\bm{J}^{l-1,l}\in\mathbb{R}^{d_l \times d_{l-1}}$ of layer $l$ are concentrated near 1 for all layers, which guarantees faithful signal propagation in the network.
 We also use a more efficient proxy DynIso that takes the Jacobian matrix $\bm{J}^{0, L}$ of the network into account instead of the layer-wise Jacobian matrix.
 The Jacobian matrix can measure the change in network output when the input changes.
 We use $l_1$-norm of the Jacobian matrix as a training-free proxy NetSens.
+Although these potential proxies performs well in some scenes, their effectiveness in all situations are not experimentally verified or theoretically analyzed.